SamirsGit/samirsgit.gitub.io/_posts/2025-01-13-socautomation.markdown

 ![Splunk](:006_soc7.png){:data-align="center"}

-- We have a fully functional VM and were able to verify the proper services were running.
+- We have a fully functional VM and were able to verify the proper services are running.

 ![Splunk](:006_soc6.png){:data-align="center"}